 ===== CHANGE =====

 4.3 Basic Processes in an AR Session

+4.3.1.
+Introduction

+In this clause we provide a generic workflow for setting up an AR session.
+This consists of an AR media session for accessing the media over the network for rendering in an AR scene.
+In addition, there is a parallel but asynchronous spatial computing session that provides an understanding of the physical space surrounding the device to determine the device’s position and orientation and placement of AR objects in reference to the real world.

+4.3.1.
+AR Media Session

 In this clause, we provide basic processes and generic workflow description for setting up AR Media sessions for media is accessed over the network.
 This generic basic process may be extended to address specific applications and use cases.
 The call flow as shown in Figure 4.3-1 aligns with the STAR/EDGAR architecture and serves as a baseline for defining use-case specific call flows.

 Figure 4.3-1: Basic workflow for AR media sessions